Optimization of conveyance of quantum particles by moving potential well: Uniform acceleration

 \subsection{Effective potential method for resonance state}

-It is known that the energy becomes complex in systems with outgoing boundary condition~\cite{Siegert}.
-For systems with only outgoing wave function, the conservation of probability is violated, and the hermitian property of the system is violated.
-This type of problem has been studied extensively for problems of the potential scattering, where the ideas of `resonance state' or the so-called non-hermitian Hamiltonian method have been developed~\cite{Siegert,Feshbach1958,Feshbach1967,Fano,Hazi-Taylor, Langer1937,Miller-Good,Connor1968,Dickinson1970,Mayer-Walter,Child-text,Hatano-nonhermite}.
+It is known that the energy becomes complex in systems with outgoing boundary conditions~\cite{Siegert}.
+For systems with only outgoing wave functions, the conservation of probability is violated, and the Hermitian property of the system is violated.
+This type of problem has been studied extensively as problems of the potential scattering, where the ideas of resonance state or the so-called non-Hermitian Hamiltonian method have been developed~\cite{Siegert,Feshbach1958,Feshbach1967,Fano,Hazi-Taylor, Langer1937,Miller-Good,Connor1968,Dickinson1970,Mayer-Walter,Child-text,Hatano-nonhermite}.

-We study the present problem of decay of trapped population from the viewpoint of resonance state.
+We study the present problem of decay of trapped population from the viewpoint of the resonance state.
 The outgoing boundary condition is realized by an effective potential, which is defined by the Bessel function and the Hankel function in contrast to the plane wave for the flat potential.
 The details are given in Appendix~\ref{appendix:resonance}.
-The imaginary part of complex energy gives the decay late of the survival probability.
-For $m=1$ and $ma=0.2$, we obtain
+By this method, we obtain the relaxation rate from the imaginary part of complex energy $E$ as